mirfan899/sppas/private/doc/01_introduction/12_getting_installing.md

 It is very important to take care about the versions:

-- SPPAS does not work with Python 3;
+- With Python 3, SPPAS only provides some of the features it is supposed to.
-- the GUI of SPPAS does not work with wxPython 4 (also called Phoenix).
+- No GUI is available with wxPython 4 - also called Phoenix.

-An installation guide is available on the website, depending on the operating system. **Please, closely follow the instructions.**
+An installation guide is available on the website, depending on the operating system: <http://www.sppas.org/installation.html>.
+**Please, closely follow the instructions.**

 Notice that administrator rights are required to perform the installations.
 In case of difficulty arising from the installation of such software, we invite you to consult the web first.
 It probably will provide the